JakeSteam/blog-programming/_posts/2018-11-02-developing-android-apps-with-firebase-cloud-functions.md

 implementation 'com.google.firebase:firebase-functions:16.1.2'
 ```

-Next, use the following to make a call to your new uppercaseDeviceName function, passing it a HashMap containing your device’s manufacturer (as the manufacturer key), and displaying a Toast of the result:
+Next, use the following to make a call to your new uppercaseDeviceName function, passing it a HashMap containing your device's manufacturer (as the manufacturer key), and displaying a Toast of the result:

 ```
 FirebaseFunctions.getInstance()